Clean Energy & Sustainability

 CSC Coordinator Program

-Through the NYSDEC Climate Smart Communities (CSC) Coordinator Program, from September 2022 through June 2024, HVRC hosted a series of cohorts to provide technical assistance to municipalities in the Mid-Hudson Region in developing the following priority actions: Government Operations greenhouse gas (GHG) Inventory, Government Operations Climate Action Plan, Community GHG Inventory and Community Action Plan.
+Through the NYSDEC Climate Smart Communities (CSC) Coordinator Program, from September 2022 through June 2024, HVRC hosted a series of cohorts to provide technical assistance to municipalities in the Mid-Hudson Region in developing the following priority actions: Government Operations Greenhouse Gas (GHG) Inventory, Government Operations Climate Action Plan, Community GHG Inventory and Community Action Plan.
 The cohort model provided municipalities the chance to work together and share experiences, challenges, and tips as they went through the process.
-See our Cohort Overview for more information or email Eleanor Peck.
+See our Cohort Overview for more information on the cohorts.

 CSC Resources